 - 9.8.
-The total number of houses proposed for additional development in this Policy takes into consideration NPPF para 54 and Policies 6, 7, 8, and 9 of the Cornwall Local Plan 'Strategic Policies' to meet the anticipated local requirement for local led housing including affordable while minimising the impact of new development on the surrounding rural environment.
-The ambition of Policy 1 is to deliver approximately 30 additional dwellings over and above existing commitments.
-This figure arises from the various studies identified in this section of the Plan and in Section 8.
-The additional dwellings will assist in providing the neighbourhood area's contribution towards the strategic growth required within the Truro and Roseland Community Neighbourhood Area. - 9.9.
+The total number of houses proposed for additional development in this Policy takes into consideration NPPF para 54 and Policies 6, 7, 8, and 9 of the Cornwall Local Plan 'Strategic Policies' to meet the anticipated local requirement for local led housing including affordable while minimising the impact of new development on the surrounding rural environment. - 9.9.
 88% of responders to the consultation C5 supported that any future development should be led by local need and that some open market housing may be required to enable development to bring the local requirement of the affordable element.